xmi-schema/xmi-schema-python/docs/entities/XmiColumn.md

 ## Validation Notes
 - Axis vectors are normalized when supplied in string form.
 - Missing bridge relationships surface as `XmiHasStructuralCurveMember` errors during model loading.
-- Optional offsets allow modeling overhangs or embeds; omit them for a direct analytical alignment.
+- Optional offsets mirror whatever the native tool applied after the user clicked to place the element—keep them when the physical pick location differs from the analytical nodes, omit them for a direct alignment.
+- Physical columns no longer accept `EndFixity*` fields; supply those on the analytical member if the exporter captures them.